 Refrain from using social media while on work time or on equipment we provide, unless it is work-related as authorized by your manager or consistent with the Technology Use Policy and/or the Employee Handbook.
 Do not use Riverview Community Bank email addresses to register on social networks, blogs or other online tools utilized for personal use.

 Riverview Community Bank prohibits taking negative action against any employee for reporting a possible deviation from this policy or for cooperating in an investigation.
 Any employee who retaliates against another employee for reporting a possible deviation from this policy or for cooperating in an investigation will be subject to disciplinary action, up to and including termination.

 Employees should not speak to the media on Riverview Community Bank’s behalf.
-Official contacts for the media are the CEO, President, or the EVP/Marketing and Operations.
+Official contacts for the media are the CEO, President, or the EVP/Chief Retail Banking Officer.
 All media inquiries should be directed to them.

 ADMINISTRATION AND RESPONSIBILITIES

 The Company conducts itself in business dealings so as to obey all applicable laws and regulations.
 Where the requirements of such laws and regulations are unclear, the advice of the Compliance Officer should be sought to secure interpretation and to ensure compliance.

 Employees are urged to re-read the Code of Ethics from time to time so as to refresh their recollection of the statutory and regulatory matters involved and the policies outlined herein.

 Reporting Unethical Behavior and/or Possible Crimes